The Simplest Way to Sell More Electric Cars in America

 Right now, the conflict between this vision of car sales and the continued existence of dealer-protection laws is leaving America behind.
 The global electric-car revolution arrived during the coronavirus pandemic—and Americans who do not make a habit of reading energy statistics may not have noticed.
 In 2019, EVs composed 2 percent of new-car sales in the world, according to Fatih Birol, the director of the International Energy Agency.
 But last month, a scant three years later, EVs made up 20 percent of new-car sales in Europe and Asia.
 But they still lag in the United States, Birol said.

 The EV market is also changing quickly.
 In the next few years, legacy brands such as Ford, Chrysler, and Volkswagen will let loose a flood of new EV models, and dealerships will get to prove that they can sell them.
+“Franchised dealers are all-in on EVs and incredibly excited about the new electrified products that are being announced almost daily,” Allen, the vice president at the dealers’ association, told me.
 So far, demand has been high—the Ford Mustang Mach-E nearly outsold the gas-powered Mustang last year—but the road hasn’t been entirely smooth.
 Some Ford dealerships price-gouged customers to let them skip the line for Ford F-150 Lightning reservations, according to the automaker.
 (Ford has since forbidden them from doing so.)

 Behind the law looms a larger question: How much will America remake itself to combat climate change—and how much should it change itself?
 To hear the EV automakers tell it, the need to leave fossil fuels is an opportunity, an opening to make the economy more efficient, more productive, and less constrained by cronyism.
 Oh, it’s an opening alright, the dealers retort—an opening for Wall Street to clear out the little guy and finally turn the auto business into the tech industry, where consumer desire is ceaselessly transformed into revenue through the magic of vertical integration.
 Why else would investors value Rivian at $63 billion, or more than two-thirds of Ford’s market cap, when, as of the new year, Rivian had only ever produced 1,015 vehicles?
 Why would they make Elon Musk the richest man alive?
 It’s because they smell monopoly profits.